 |Board Certification Applications for Lawyers|

 You may submit an Abbreviated Application for Certification only if you meet one of the following conditions.
-In order to become eligible to sit for the 2015 Marital & Family Law Exam the abbreviated application must be postmarked by August 31, 2014.
+To become eligible to sit for the March 9, 2018 Marital and Family Law Exam, the abbreviated application must be postmarked by August 31, 2017.

-2. You submitted an Initial Application for Certification by August 31, 2013 which was approved, you took the 2014 Marital & Family Law Exam, but you were unsuccessful in obtaining a passing score.
-(Please note if you were unsuccessful on the 2013 and 2014 exam, you are not eligible to apply for the 2015 Marital & Family Law exam, but you may reapply in 2016 by submitting the Initial Application for Certification.)
+2. You submitted an Initial Application for Certification by August 31, 2016 which was approved, you took the 2017 Marital and Family Law Exam, but you were unsuccessful in obtaining a passing score.
+(Please note if you were unsuccessful on the 2016 and 2017 exam, you are not eligible to apply for the 2018 Marital and Family Law Exam, but you may reapply for the 2019 exam by submitting the Initial Application for Certification by August 31, 2018.)

 Sample Exam Questions